ysfelhamri/Snoopy/README.md

 * The ball only moves diagonally and can change its direction randomly.

-* Besides the standad libraries of the C language, windows.h and conio.h are used for the graphical user interface which makes this game only work on Microsoft Windows.
+* Besides the standard libraries of the C language, windows.h and conio.h are used for the graphical user interface which makes this game only work on Microsoft Windows.